celsiusnarhwal/3515.games/docs/hosting/doppler.md

     ```

 === ":fontawesome-sharp-solid-terminal: Shell Script"
     You should generally prefer one of the other options before resorting to this one.
+This doesn't work on Windows.
+(1)
+    { .annotate }

+    1. It may work on WSL, but we're not covering that here.

     Install [curl](https://curl.se/) and [GnuPG](https://gnupg.org/), then: